francoisrice/FantasyFighter/README.md

 6. Add screen/portal to gain additional powers
 7. ...

+Note: Light attacks have been added but are untested.
+Other attacks are created,
+	but not coded to pressed keys.

 # Combat Mechanics
 Two levels of space: Air and Ground
 You can ground light, air light, ground heavy, air heavy, ground smash, or air smash